biographies for joline blais

 7 sentences, 165 words, 1073 characters, gloating

 Jon Ippolito is a new media artist, writer, and curator whose work has been recognized with awards from the Thoma, Tiffany, Lannan, and American Foundations.
 At the Guggenheim he curated the first art museum exhibition of virtual reality and the 2000 Nam June Paik retrospective with John G. Hanhardt.
-As Associate Professor of New Media at the University of Maine, Ippolito founded a peer-to-peer digital badges initiative and a graduate Digital Curation program.
+As Professor of New Media at the University of Maine, Ippolito has founded a peer-to-peer digital badges initiative and a graduate Digital Curation program.
 At the Still Water lab co-founded with Joline Blais, he helped build social software such as the Variable Media Questionnaire, The Pool, ThoughtMesh, and the Cross-Cultural Partnership.
 In over 100 presentations, Ippolito has spoken out on copyright maximalism, academic insularity, and technological obsolescence.
 He has published articles in periodicals ranging from the Art Journal to the Washington Post and chapters in over 20 books.
 Ippolito co-authored the book At the Edge of Art (Thames & Hudson 2006) with Blais and Re-collection: Art, New Media, and Social Memory (MIT 2014) with Richard Rinehart.

 8 sentences, 306 words, 1909 characters, no holds barred